Richard Bausch

-Richard Bausch (born April 18, 1945) is an American novelist and short story writer, and Professor in the Writing Program at Chapman University in Orange, California.
-He has published twelve novels, eight short story collections, and one volume of poetry and prose.
+Richard Bausch (born April 18, 1945) is an American novelist, short story writer, and Professor in the Writing Program at Chapman University in Orange, California.
+He has published thirteen novels, nine short story collections, and one volume of poetry and prose.

-Bausch holds a B.A. from George Mason University, and an M.F.A. from the Iowa Writers' Workshop at the University of Iowa.
-He joined with the writer and editor R. V. Cassill to bring out the 6th edition of The Norton Anthology of Short Fiction.
+He joined with the writer and editor Ronald Verlin Cassill to bring out the 6th edition of The Norton Anthology of Short Fiction.
 Since Cassill's death in 2002, he has been the sole editor of that anthology, bringing out the 7th and 8th editions.

 Early life and education

 Bausch was born in 1945 in Fort Benning, Georgia.
 He is the twin brother of author Robert Bausch.

 He served in the U.S. Air Force between 1966–1969, and toured the Midwest and South singing in a rock band, doing stand-up comedy, and writing poetry.
-He holds a B.A. from George Mason University, and an M.F.A. from the Iowa Writers' Workshop at the University of Iowa.
-Since 1974, He has taught English and Creative Writing at The University of Iowa, George Mason University, The University of Memphis, The University of Tennessee, Beloit College, Stanford University, and Chapman University.
-He was previously Heritage Chair in Writing at George Mason University; and Moss Chair of Excellence in the Writing Program at The University of Memphis He now lives in Orange, California.
+He holds a B.A. from George Mason University, and an M.F.A. from the Iowa Writers' Workshop.
+Since 1974, he has taught English and Creative Writing at the University of Iowa, George Mason University, the University of Memphis, the University of Tennessee, Beloit College, Stanford University, and Chapman University.
+He was previously Heritage Chair in Writing at George Mason University; and Moss Chair of Excellence in the Writing Program at the University of Memphis He now lives in Orange, California.

 Writing

 Bausch's novels and stories vary from explorations of fear and love in family life, to novels with historical backdrops, including Rebel Powers (1993), Good Evening Mr. & Mrs. America, and All the Ships at Sea (1996), Hello to the Cannibals (2002), and Peace (2008).
 He published his first short story in The Atlantic in April 1983: "All the Way in Flagstaff, Arizona" was initially an 800-page novel that he cut down, calling the process "like passing a kidney stone".
 He is a contributor of short stories to various periodicals, including The Atlantic Monthly, Esquire, Harper's, The New Yorker, Playboy, Ploughshares, Narrative, and The Southern Review.
-His work has also been represented in anthologies, including O. Henry Prize Stories and Best American Short Stories.
+His work has also been represented in anthologies, including O. Henry Prize Stories and The Best American Short Stories.